 This stage begins when you list down the questions you wish to ask and enter them to the poll you are creating.
 You’ll need to create a free QuestionPro account using your email address to do this.
 When you are ready to start polling, ask your respondents to join this URL : questionpro.io.
 You’ll have to share the 4 digit code on your screen with your respondents so they can join the student poll instantly.
 That’s it!
 The questions will now be asked, one at a time.

 - Questions are answered by respondents, one at a time, on any device with internet connection.

 It’s live, instant, and totally engaging.
 Your respondents will be pulled into this fun activity and you’ll both wish it went on a bit longer.

 - Results are displayed instantly on everyone’s screens, before moving on to the next question.

 The leaderboard on the right will keep a tab of the top 20 participants and this builds up the sensation and eggs on the respondents to answer accurately.
 There are graphs that get updated live and you won’t miss anything.

 That’s all there is to running student polls live.
 Get your students excited about learning.
 And make the most out of your classes by making it interactive.
 QuestionPro Live Poll is built with interaction and engagement at its center!

 LivePolls by QuestionPro is a totally free user-friendly online polling tool that lets you conduct quick online quizzes, timed trivia, gather instant feedback, and show the results to participants in real time.
-Done well, student polls will effectively collect your students’ insights, test their knowledge, or fire up a discussion.
+Done well, student experience polls will effectively collect your students’ insights, test their knowledge, or fire up a discussion.